 Brindisi Puglia, Italy Travel Guide

-Wi-Fi is widely available in hotels, B&Bs, restaurants, and cafes.
-Using a local SIM card for internet on your phone is commonly the most reliable option.
+Wi-Internet access is widespread in hotels, B&Bs, restaurants, and cafes.
+Using a local SIM card for mobile data is often the most reliable option.

 Shops generally operate Monday-Saturday, with a midday break.
 Supermarkets usually have continuous hours.
 Restaurants have distinct lunch and dinner services.